-The difference between the two is very small and so unlikely to be material.
+The difference between the two may be minimal. is very small and so unlikely to be material.
 Nexus and Turley agree the difference is minimal but Pegasus considers that Council tax records should not be used to identify vacant and second homes.
-This is therefore a MINOR AREA OF TECHNICAL DISAGREEMENT 'E'
+This is explained in their Hearing Statement.
+This is therefore a MINOR AREA-OF TECHNICAL DISAGREEMENT 'E''